ADMISSION QUESTION & ANSWERS

 - Routine: Establish a Study Routine (See Study Guidelines).

 PROGRESS AFTER COMPLETION

-- Universities: If you have for instance completed a Bachelor Degree you may consider registering for a Master's Degree and even follow that up with a Doctorate at a government-regulated university anywhere in the world (Please remember that each university has its own entry requirements which may also apply to academic departments.
+- Universities: If you have for instance completed a Bachelor's Degree you may consider registering for a Master's Degree and even follow that up with a Doctorate at a government-regulated university anywhere in the world (Please remember that each university has its own entry requirements which may also apply to academic departments.

-- Employment: Our qualifications can help you to get a better position, increase your confidence in your current role, gain a promotion, set up your own business or to change careers.
+- Employment: Our qualifications can help you to get a better position, increase your confidence in your current role, gain a promotion, set up your own business or change careers.

 EDUVISA course programmes are self-paced, delivered via a guided-study system and have been developed in such a manner that you will not require any or little academic support.
 The EDUVISA Virtual University System (EVUS) incorporates an online messenger portal that allows you to contact your tutor, academic supervisor or even professor directly should the need arise.
 You can even have a live chat with them if your Internet connection allows it.